 In your role as “coach” be open and yourself.
 Share your insecurities, successes and mistakes.
 Admit if, you act out of ego, power or status.
 This is in fact very human, but we do not like to admit it.
 Work with no hidden agenda.
 Do not be tempted into political games and hierarchical structures.
 Keep short, flat lines.

 This all contributes to better engagement and interaction between employees and organisation.
 This investment will ultimately result in more satisfaction, time, revenue and profit, and consequently satisfied customers and shareholders also.

-Your organisation cannot avoid to responding to the current developments in the economy and world.
+Your organisation cannot avoid to respond to the current developments in the economy and world.
 The new generation of employees will ask for this.